 We believe the Bible teaches the ultimate lessons of life (2 Timothy 3:16-17) and that no curriculum is complete that does not weave Biblical truths and values into the fabric of the classroom.
 This is taught explicitly through direct instruction.
 It is also taught implicitly through the daily lessons of repentance, forgiveness, sharing, unselfishness, and many others.

 Lastly, we believe that God designs each of us with specific works in mind (Ephesians 2:10).
 The teachers at Altus Christian Academy have a passion for teaching and for students, and we believe this passion is God-given.
 We trust that He will equip us for the awesome responsibilities of educating young minds and living out a Christ-like example.

 The following statements reflect the core beliefs at Altus Christian Academy.
 Educational as well as operational decisions will be based on these fundamental ideas.
 Families are not required to agree with these statements; however, they will be expected to abide by school policies and procedures based on these statements.

-- the Bible is the inspired, inerrant word of God and through knowledge of the Scriptures people can be equipped for a productive, Christ-honoring life (2 Timothy 3:16-17)
+- the Bible is the inspired, inerrant word of God.
+Through knowledge of the Scripture, people can be equipped for a productive, God-honoring life (2 Timothy 3:16-17).

 - the one God exists in three forms: God the Father, God the Son, and God the Holy Spirit (Matthew 28:19; 2 Corinthians 13:14)